FPMedia/codecapsules-docs/docs/reference/migrating-a-database-with-code-capsules.md

 ## Step 6: Change Run Commands

-When you want to perform these migrations in the production environment, add the scripts created for your migrations to the “Run command” section found in your backend capsule’s “configure” section.
+When you want to perform these migrations in the production environment, add the scripts created for your migrations to the “Run command” section found in your Backend Capsule’s “configure” section.

 ![Run Command](../assets/reference/database-migration-images/configure-tab-run-command.png)

 ## Step 7: Push Changes

 Finally, commit and push your changes to your GitHub repository to update your project’s code base and perform your migrations.
 You should see your migrations in the “Logs” section of your Backend Capsule.
 It will have a similar structure to this output:

 ```